|

 activities in the early 1970's initially with a local

-Pennsylvania garage band called Victory at Sea.
-He took
+Pennsylvania garage band called Victory at Sea

 this rag-tag outfit from the garage to such prestigious venues as The Choc Shop